jhofm/ph-puml/README.md

 * Auto generated class diagrams will probably never exactly meet your needs, but provide a starting point for manual refinement (and save mind-numbing work).
 * PhPuml is able to handle huge amounts of code files, but limiting diagrams to as few classes as needed is always good idea.
 * Cleaner code will yield better results.
 Type hints and Namespaces help a whole lot, for example.
 * There's a lot of polishing still to be done, like inferring additional relation types or providing more customisations.
-* When parsing directories, only files with the file extension ``*.php`` are currently included.

 ## Troubleshooting